BrightspaceUI/core/helpers/README.md

 // gets the first focusable descendant given a node, including those within the shadow DOM getFirstFocusableDescendant(node, includeHidden, predicate, includeTabbablesOnly)

+// gets the focus pseudo-class to used in selectors (focus-visible if supported, or focus) getFocusPseudoClass()

 // gets the last focusable descendant given a node, including those within the shadow DOM getLastFocusableDescendant(node, includeHidden)